5 Calcium Benefits For Pregnancy

 Calcium encourages normal heart rhythm development.

-While research related to calcium and heart health is still ongoing, we do know calcium plays a key role in developing and maintaining a normal heart rhythm.
-Each time your heart (or your baby’s heart) pumps, calcium enters your heart to contribute to the signals and processes that are happening.
-The calcium helps the muscles in your heart to contract and contributes to the electrical signals that tell it to keep on beating.
-Calcium is so important to the functioning of your heart that a common symptom of a calcium deficiency is an abnormal heart rate.
+While research on calcium and heart health is ongoing, we know calcium plays a key role in developing and maintaining a normal heart rhythm.
+Each time your heart (or your baby’s heart) pumps, calcium enters your heart to contribute to the signals and processes.
+The calcium helps the muscles in your heart contract and contributes to the electrical signals telling it to keep beating.

 It may improve the baby’s blood clotting abilities.